Xilinx/Vitis_Libraries/docs/api-reference.rst

-The ``InitUndistortRectifyMapInverse`` function generates mapx and mapy, based on a set of camera parameters, where mapx and mapy are inputs for the xf::remap function.
+The ``InitUndistortRectifyMapInverse`` function generates mapx and mapy, based on a set of camera parameters, where mapx and mapy are inputs for the xf::cv::remap function.
 That is, for each pixel in the location (u, v) in the destination (corrected and rectified) image, the function computes the corresponding coordinates in the source image (the original image from camera).
 The InitUndistortRectifyMapInverse module is